stratworld/strat/docsSrc/markdown/Guides/Getting Started.md

     - compiles the file and builds a .saf file
     - EX: $ stratc ./HelloWorld.st

-  - {.saf file}
+  - {.sa file}
-    - reads the .saf file and creates running infrastructure
+    - reads the .sa file and creates running infrastructure
-    - EX: $ stratc ./HelloWorld.saf
+    - EX: $ stratc ./HelloWorld.sa

   - -v or --version
     - prints the version of stratc